fherbine/Cinderella_escape/README.md

 ![cind](https://user-images.githubusercontent.com/32856358/39409720-55ae8144-4bec-11e8-92c5-dce6ecc016f7.png)

-Cinderella Escape is an educationnal video game using Allegro 4.
+Cinderella Escape is an educational video game using Allegro 4.

 ## HOW TO COMPILE: